-- (1) The purpose of the housing bot pm lines required by this clause is to clearly state the amount of development can pack that is sufficient to meet expected housing demand plus the appropriate concetitueness margin in the region and each constituent district of a tier 1 or tier 2 up are environment. - (2) For each tier 1 or fer 2 urban environment, as soon as practicable after an HBA is made publicly available (see clause 3.19(1)): - (a) the relevant regional council must insert into its regional policy statement: - (i) a housing bottom line for the short-medium term; and - (ii) a housing bottom line for the long term; and - (b) every relevant territorial authority must insert into its district plan: - a housing bottom line for the short-medium term that is the proportion of the housing bottom line for the short-medium term (as set out in the relevant regional policy statement) that is attributable to the district of the territorial authority; and
+- (1) The purpose of the housing bottom lines required by this clause is to clearly state the amount of development capacity that is sufficient to meet expected housing demand plus the appropriate competitiveness margin in the region and each constituent district of a tier 1 or tier 2 urban environment. - (2) For each tier 1 or tier 2 urban environment, as soon as practicable after an HBA is made publicly available (see clause 3.19(1)): - (a) the relevant regional council must insert into its regional policy statement: - (i) a housing bottom line for the short-medium term; and - (ii) a housing bottom line for the long term; and - (b) every relevant territorial authority must insert into its district plan: - a housing bottom line for the short-medium term that is the proportion of the housing bottom line for the short-medium term (as set out in the relevant regional policy statement) that is attributable to the district of the territorial authority; and

-- (ii) a housing bottom line for the long term that is the proportion of the housing bottom line for the long term (as set out in the relevant regional policy statement) that is attributable to the district of the territorial authority. - (3) The housing bottom lines must be based on information in the most recent publicly available HBA for the urban environment and are: - (a) for the short-medium term, the sum of: - (i) the amount of feasible, reasonably expected to be realised development capacity that must be enabled to meet demand, along with the competitiveness margin, for the short term; and - (ii) the amount of feasible, reasonably expected to be realised development capacity that must enabled to meet demand, along with the competitiveness margin, for the medium term; and - (b) for the long term, the amount of feasible, reasonably expected to be realised development capacity that must enabled to meet demand, along with the competitiveness margin, for the long term. - (4) The insertion of bottom lines must be done without using a process in Schedule 1 of the Act, but any changes to RMA planning documents required to give affect to the bottom lines must be made using a Schedule 1 process.
+- a housing bottom line for the long term that is the proportion of the housing bottom line for the long term (as set out in the relevant regional policy statement) that is attributable to the district of the territorial authority. - (3) The housing bottom lines must be based on information in the most recent publicly available HBA for the urban environment and are: - (a) for the short-medium term, the sum of: - the amount of feasible, reasonably expected to be realised development capacity that must be enabled to meet demand, along with the competitiveness margin, for the short term; and - the amount of feasible, reasonably expected to be realised development capacity that must enabled to meet demand, along with the competitiveness margin, for the medium term; and - (b) for the long term, the amount of feasible, reasonably expected to be realised development capacity that must enabled to meet demand, along with the competitiveness margin, for the long term. - (4) The insertion of bottom lines must be done without using a process in Schedule 1 of the Act, but any changes to RMA planning documents required to give effect to the bottom lines must be made using a Schedule 1 process.

-3.7 When there is insufficient development car acity
+3.7 When there is insufficient development capacity

-- (1) If a local authority determines that there is insufficient as elopment capacity (as described in clauses 3.2 and 3.3) over the short te m, medium term, or long term, it must: - (a) immediately notify the Minister for the Exproprient; and - (b) if the insufficiency is wholly or part was exalt of RMA planning documents, change those documents to increase development capacity for housing or business land (as applicable) as soon as presticable, and update any other relevant plan or strategy (including any F. S., as required by subpart 4); and - (c) consider other options or. - (i) increasing de relopment capacity; and - (ii) other vise embling development.
+- If a local authority determines that there is insufficient development capacity (as described in clauses 3.2 and 3.3) over the short term, medium term, or long term, it must: - (a) immediately notify the Minister for the Environment; and - (b) if the insufficiency is wholly or partly a result of RMA planning documents, change those documents to increase development capacity for housing or business land (as applicable) as soon as practicable, and update any other relevant plan or strategy (including any FDS, as required by subpart 4); and - (c) consider other options for: - (i) increasing development capacity; and - (ii) otherwise enabling development.

-Subpart 2 - Re ponsive planning
+Subpart 2 - Responsive planning